Trini Street Food

 If you see a vendor by the road with a big wooden box and people standing around eating something messily with their hands off a piece of greaseproof paper, it’s probably a doubles vendor.

-When you go up to them, tell them how many you want and how hot you want the pepper (no pepper, slight, medium or heavy), e.g. “Can I get two slight?”.
+When you go up to them, you can tell them how many you want and how hot you want the pepper (no pepper, slight, medium or heavy), e.g. “Can I get two slight?”.
 If you ask for more than one, they’ll know it’s for takeaway, but if you want to eat there, just order them one at a time.
 Eat the first one (don’t pay yet) next to the vendor, and then tell them when you want another one and then pay when you’ve had enough.

 By the way, ‘slight’ pepper in Trinidad is the equivalent of ‘a lot of pepper’ in England.